itsqianatompkins/telecom-churn-predictive-analytics/README.md

 <img width="1147" height="642" alt="image" src="https://github.com/user-attachments/assets/0a1be906-e66d-4d44-abcd-ecfb14a3400a" />

+## **Background**
+Q-Mobile, a leading cellphone carrier, faces the critical business challenge of subscriber churn in a highly competitive market.
+Historically, the company managed customer retention reactively through its call center's retention desk, attempting to persuade customers to stay only after they called to cancel.
+While "save" rates were high, this reactive approach trained customers to threaten cancellation simply to negotiate discounts, creating an inefficient cycle of desperate concessions.
+To optimize retention spend and protect margins, Q-Mobile is transitioning to a proactive churn management framework, leveraging predictive analytics to identify at-risk subscribers four months in advance and deploy targeted marketing interventions before customer dissatisfaction peaks.

+## **Objective**
+The objective of this analysis is to evaluate historical customer characteristics and behaviors to build, validate, and compare predictive classification models (Logistic Regression and Random Forests) that identify high-risk churn signals.
+By translating model outputs and odds ratios into strategic business insights, this project provides actionable, evidence-based marketing recommendations to proactively mitigate churn and maximize subscriber lifetime value.

 ## Interactive Retention Control Dashboard
 *Click the dashboard link below to explore the interactive, live version on Tableau Public.*